ghuntley/workshops/nix-workshop/modules/03-the-nix-language/README.md

 ## Acknowledgements

-[Learn Nix in Y minutes] was originally authored by Chris Martin.
+* [Learn Nix in Y minutes] was originally authored by Chris Martin.
+* [Nix by example] was originally authored by James Fisher.
+* [A tour of Nix] is by Joachim Schiele and Paul Seitz.
+We haven't included any of their code or explanations in our workshop, but we're deeply thankful for their work.

 ## 📚 Additional material

 * The ur-reference is the [Nix expression Language section of the Nix manual]
 * For anyone struggling with some of the concepts there is a good explanation of the [Nix language in the Nix Wiki].
+* The version of [Nix by Example] in this workshop has been abridged.
+The original has more content, including an explanation of parse trees in Nix, as well as how to exploit the laziness of attribute sets to implement infinite data structures.

 ## ⏭️ What's next